XavierBerger/RPi-Monitor/README.md

 #### Git Clone

-If you have Git installed you can clone the repo
+If you have Git installed you can clone the repository with the following command

     git clone https://github.com/XavierBerger/RPi-Monitor.git